JuliaAnimators/Javis.jl/docs/src/contributing.md

       Example: tcp-documentation-22

-## 3. Write code, test, and commit
+## 3. Test, code, format, and commit

 Once you have a fork, it is useful to make sure the fork was successful.
 To verify that everything is operational, let's test it.